 Most BNPL apps will publish their late fees on their site, if any, but you should also pay careful attention to the prepayment penalties.

 Even though it seems like you’re doing them a favor, paying off your loan early causes headaches for lenders since it throws off their books and can cost them interest.
-Therefore, even BNPL apps will charge you a prepayment penalty.
+Therefore, even BNPL services will charge you a prepayment penalty.

 Installments and Terms